-A: No, but you’ve gotta be eligible to work in Santa Monica, where the internship’s located.
-If you already have a visa that makes you eligible, you’re good.
-Unfortunately, Riot does not provide intern-hopefuls with visa assistance.
+A: No, but you've gotta be eligible to work in the US.
+If you already have work authorization that makes you eligible, you’re good.
+Unfortunately, Riot cannot guarantee work authorization assistance for intern-hopefuls

 A: Interns must be old enough to legally work where the Riot office is located.
 While Rioters like to challenge convention, we don’t want to challenge child labor laws!
-For internships in Santa Monica, this means you have to be at least 18.
+For internships in Santa Monica and St. Louis, this means you have to be at least 18.

 A: Way to plan ahead!
 Basically, find stuff you love to do and create something awesome out of that passion.
 We're impressed by the numerous teens and tweens who are shipping games, including a 14-year-old who shipped an iPhone game that hit number one in Apple's App Store.
 Others contribute to open source software development projects or create mods or custom maps for games they love.
 Some express passion through amazing machinima creations, blogging prowess or by building immensely popular fansites.

 Q: Where are Riot’s Internships located in North America for summer 2015?